Route profiles

 The position of the pointer in the graph is shown with a green point on the map.
 If you drag the green point along the route, the pointer in the altitude profile will move as well.
 In this way you can easily find interesting points in the altitude profile on the map.

-If you tap ‘More’ you can change the horizontal axis.
+If you tap the ‘More’ icon on the top right of the screen you can change the horizontal axis.
 You can choose between ‘Distance’, ‘Duration’ and ‘Time’.
-An example with showing the time on the horizontal axis is shown below:

 Total ascent and descent